 TPD Claim Traps

 Total and Permanent Disability (TPD) claimants in Australia often worry about the claims process and whether the insurance policy has a sneaky trick or loophole that favours the insurer and allows them to reject their claims.
-They also have concerns that the insurer may trick claimants into making mistakes in their TPD claims which lets the insurer off the hook.
+They also have concerns that the insurer might trick claimants into making mistakes in their TPD claims, which lets the insurer off the hook.

 1300 679 222